Looks like you are using an old version of Internet Explorer - Please update your browser

 Scientists first began studying the world around them because they wanted to understand and praise its Creator.
 Because God shows some of His character through creation, they tried to learn more about Him by studying His creation.

-Because they viewed the world through biblical glasses, many creationists made great discoveries and improvements in many different sciences:
+Because they viewed the world through biblical glasses, many scientists made great discoveries and improvements in many different sciences:

 Charles Babbage invented a calculating machine.